 A downloadable game for Windows, macOS, and Android

-If you enjoy the music in this game, please visit nostraightanswer’s YouTube channel and check out "wishing well" and the rest of the amazing specters album.
+Distant Melody uses nostraightanswer’s music with permission from the artist.
+If you enjoy the music in the game, please visit nostraightanswer’s YouTube channel and check out "wishing well" and the rest of the amazing specters album!

 Features